the birth & the band

 Started to truly feel like an outsider.

-Even today May 25, 2009, I had tears running down my cheek while watching this video.
+Even today May 25, 2009, I had tears running down my cheek while

 "imagine"